srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Convolutional layers are a different beast than normal fully connected layers.
 Instead of each node in a layer connecting to *all* nodes in the previous layer, it connects to only *some* of them.
-The selection of which nodes it connects to is defined by a quadratic filter (or kernel window) that moves over the previous layer.
+The selection of which nodes it connects to is defined by a quadratic filter that moves over the previous layer.
-The geolocation of a specific node, i.e. the horizontal and vertical proximity to its neighbors, is thereby taken into account which is crucial for image recognition.
+The geolocation of each node, i.e. the horizontal and vertical proximity to its neighbors, is thereby taken into account which is crucial for image recognition.

 The second major difference of convolutional layers is the fact that weights are shared between nodes.
-This siginificantly reduces the network's complexity, i.e. the number of weights or parameters that need to be trained, and its memory requirements.
+This siginificantly reduces the network's complexity, i.e. the number of weights or parameters that need to be trained, as well as its memory requirements.

 ![_config.yml]({{ site.baseurl }}/images/dnn_convolutional_net.png)